wpsharks/comment-mail/comment-mail/readme.txt

 == Installation ==

-= WP Comment Subs is Very Easy to Install =
+= Comment Mail™ is Very Easy to Install =

-1. Upload the `/wp-comment-subs` folder to your `/wp-content/plugins/` directory.
+1. Upload the `/comment-mail` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress®.
 3. Navigate to the **Comment Subs** panel & enable it.